-Consideration must also be given to the position of the solar storage tank in relation to the solar collectors.
+In addition, for a solar water heater installation, consideration must also be given to the position of the solar storage tank in relation to the solar collectors.
 There are limitations on the maximum length of the solar hot and solar cold pipes between the solar storage tank and the solar collectors.
-Refer to "Solar Collector Location" on page 40, to "Pipe Lengths" on page 42 and to "Maximum Height to Collectors" on page 43.
+Refer to "Solar Collector Location" on page 57, to "Pipe Lengths" on page 59 and to "Maximum Height to Collectors" on page 60.

-Clearance must be allowed for servicing of the solar storage tank and solar control unit.
-The solar storage tank must be accessible without the use of a ladder or scaffold.
-Make sure the temperature pressure relief valve lever is accessible and the front cover, thermostat, booster heating unit, controller cover, PCB and circulator can be removed for service.
+Clearance must be allowed for servicing of the water heater and solar control unit.
+The water heater must be accessible without the use of a ladder or scaffold.
+Make sure the temperature pressure relief valve lever is accessible and the front cover, thermostat, heating unit, controller cover, PCB and circulator can be removed for service.

 You must be able to read the information on the rating plate.
-If possible leave headroom of one solar storage tank height so the anode can be inspected or replaced.
-Remember you may have to remove the entire solar storage tank later for servicing.
+If possible leave headroom of one water heater height so the anode can be inspected or replaced.
+Remember you may have to remove the entire water heater later for servicing.

-The solar storage tank is to be installed at ground or floor level and must stand vertically upright on a stable base as acceptable to local authorities.
-The base of the solar storage tank is made of corrosion resistant material, and it may be placed directly in contact with the supporting surface.
-It is not necessary to allow for free air circulation under the base of the solar storage tank.
+The water heater is to be installed at ground or floor level and must stand vertically upright on a stable base as acceptable to local authorities.
+The base of the water heater is made of corrosion resistant material, and it may be placed directly in contact with the supporting surface.
+It is not necessary to allow for free air circulation under the base of the water heater.

-Note: The solar storage tank should not be placed in direct contact with a concrete surface that is less than two months old and not fully cured as this may attack the metal coating of the solar storage tank base.
+Note: The water heater should not be placed in direct contact with a concrete surface that is less than two months old and not fully cured as this may attack the metal coating of the water heater base.
 A moisture barrier should be used between the two surfaces in this instance.
-The barrier should extend at least 100 mm from the solar storage tank and may be trimmed after two months.
+The barrier should extend at least 100 mm from the water heater and may be trimmed after two months.